spastorino/why-rust/content/index.md

 - No writers.
 - Lock lasts until reference goes out of scope.

+???

+- Basically no read and write access at the same time
+- Rust rules

 --

 Creating a mutable reference to X “writes locks” X.